loissascha/nixos-configuration/README.md

+# NixOS Configuration

-this goes in the .dotfiles folder in the user folder
+this repo goes in the .dotfiles folder within the user folder

-# nixos-configuration
+requires home-manager

+requires flakes to be activated